AbhinavXT/blockchain-developer-bootcamp-final-project/README.md

 cd client
 npm run dev
 ```
 After this you can run and test the dApp locally in your web browser.

+## Troubleshooting
+While testing the dApp on aginst a local instance, if you get the **Nonce too high** error in the hardhat node terminal or the UI does not show processing your transaction after confirming a transaction, try **resetting your metamask account**.
+This can be done by going to **Settings > Advanced > Reset Account** in Metamask.